 Countries that do not require vaccination may still require mandatory quarantine which could add to the students’ financial obligations.
 Circumstances surrounding COVID-19 are developing and it is the student responsibility to stay informed of all risks, recommendations and required practices.
 There are likely to be many new developments in these areas over the coming weeks and months and it is too soon to know what will be possible.

 I need a new passport - What information do you have about US passport processing?

-The US State Department has resumed operations for passport processing, but due to the shut down in operations earlier in the year, they are still experiencing significant delays.
-Passports are taking over 16 weeks to process.
+The US State Department has resumed operations for passport processing.
 Additional information can be found on: https://travel.state.gov/passports

 Who can I contact about GO and the COVID-19 situation?